New sixth form to be built in Leeds despite fears about strained public transport

 The 20 car parking spaces that are included in the plans are also "not adequate", according to Coun Seary, as it is expected that some of the students will drive to the college.

-Conservative Coun Dan Cohen, who later voted against the plans, had similar concerns.
+Conservative Coun Dan Cohen had similar concerns.
 He said: “Somewhere between five and 10% of the students will drive themselves to school, which would bring quite a lot of additional cars into the area."

 However, Labour Coun Julie Heselwood said: "We know that we need a sixth form college on that side of the city to widen the provision that is offered to our children."